 Clayton Homes receives its first of many leadership awards in home building with its MHI Manufacturer of the Year award.

 Clayton Homes becomes part of Berkshire Hathaway, Inc., the holding company founded by legendary businessman Warren Buffett.
-The merger broadened Clayton’s lending stability and ensured access to financing for homeowners.
+The merger broadened Clayton’s stability.
 Joining forces with Buffett meant big things for the future, but it also kept Clayton’s local roots intact, with management, headquarters and 7,000 loyal team members staying in place.

 Clayton acquires Southern Energy Homes and forms Wimbledon Properties, starting with four subdivisions.